 The cool thing about the Pie Chart activity is that there are lots of ways to argue and lots of opportunity for conversation.
 The hook, of course, is that kids will want to know the answer.
 This gives you the chance to present your kids with tons of resources and primary documents to help them solve the problem on their own.

 And the beauty of the pie chart is that it works for any historical event or conversation.
 Causes of the Great Depression?
 World War One?
 The growth of the middle class?
 Immigration?
 Supreme Court cases?
 Which government branch is most important?
 Yup.
 All of the above.

 Be sure to provide three or four options for your kids to put on their Pie Chart.
-Nate used slavery, economics, states rights for his Civil War example.
 For a WWI pie, you would probably use the traditional MAIN – militarism, alliances, imperialism, and nationalism.
 Do the same for other issues that your kids will work with.

 Nate used the Pie Chart as a hook activity.
 But I also love the idea of using it as an assessment at the end of learning.
-Ask each kid to create their Pie from your prompt and require a product that explain their percentages.
-Perfect from documenting their ability to state a claim using evidence.
+Ask each kid to create their Pie from your prompt and require a product that explains their percentages.
+Perfect for documenting their ability to state a claim using evidence.